 (8) Sewer Pipe and Lift Station

 Many people think that this pipe is a water pipe, but it carries wastewater from north Dunsmuir.
 Wastewater flows by gravity to the small building next to the pipe, called the Lift Station, where it is pumped ‘lifted’) over the river to a treatment facility (several miles to the south).
-At one time the pip ran under the river, but it washed out in a big flood.
-It is now safer and less likely to harm the river (Go back to the mail trail and turn right.)
+At one time the pipe ran under the river, but it washed out in a big flood.
+It is now safer and less likely to harm the river (Go back to the main trail and turn right.)